dacostapiece/callhome/README.md

 <b>UPDATE_STATUS_PANEL.PY</b><br>
 Run script to check VPN connection and update status panel accordingly every 05 min.
 */5 * * * * /usr/bin/python /home/dacosta/CALLHOME/update_status_panel.py >> /tmp/update_status_panel.log 2>&1<br>
-Troubleshoot or check cronjob run status in here /tmp/update_status_panel.log Rememeber to update this with your local path /home/user/folder/update_status_panel.py You can use "which python" to see where is the full path for python binary For me is /usr/bin/python
+Troubleshoot or check cronjob run status in here /tmp/update_status_panel.log<br>
+Rememeber to update this with your local path /home/user/folder/update_status_panel.py<br>
+You can use "which python" to see where is the full path for python binary<br>
+For me is /usr/bin/python

 <b>SERVICES</b><br>